 How to Cook a Turkey Breast in an Air Fryer

 This easy recipe makes the best, juiciest and most flavorful turkey breast.
 I was surprised by how much juicier the meat was compared to cooking it in the oven!
 There are 3 simple steps and your entree is done in less than an hour.

-- Rest.
+Rest.
 Transfer the turkey breast to a cutting board and tent loosely with foil.
-Let it rest for 10-15 minutes before slicing.
+Let it rest for 10-15 minutes before carving.